DerMuddyn/checklist_reader/README.md

 All it does, at its current state, is vocaly call out a checklist, or any txt file presented, line by line on the press of a game controller button.
-Alternatively the progression throug the checklist can also be triggered by optional voice recignition, on the predefined trigger word "check"
+Alternatively the progression throug the checklist can also be triggered by optional voice recognition, on the predefined trigger word "check"

 Disclaimer:
   Please note, that I am not a programmer what so ever.
 I just needet this tool to fly